 I understand business delays in 2020, I just wish they were upfront about the processing time before I sent all my clothes to them.
-I sent Summer and fall clothes to ThredUP because I would lead to believe the processing time for my bag was a couple of weeks, so my stuff would go up mid-July.
+I sent Summer and fall clothes to ThredUP because I was led to believe the processing time for my bag was a couple of weeks, so my stuff would go up mid-July.

-ThredUP is doing a heavy marketing campaign.
-What’s confusing is , if they are backlogged why the campaign blitz to sellers?
+ThredUP is doing a heavy marketing campaign right now.
+That’s confusing.
+If they are backlogged why the campaign blitz to sellers?
 I’ve seen segments on morning talk shows, Hulu and tv spots, and heavy retargeting ads on social media.
 My background is in advertising, and businesses usually ramp up ads when they are looking to grow the business or during slow times.
 If a business is overwhelmed, typically they pull back on advertising until the backlog is resolved.

 - 13 Mature Games to Spice Up Game Night